aseichter2007/ClipboardConqueror/readme.md

 |||PROMPT:special|.rstrip() //Probably not needed for typical use.
 Not sure what .rstrip() does.
 I think it removes whitespace at the end of the string, really I hate this behavior for CC.
 I want to know exactly what the machine sees.

 ```
+I think I missed a few.
+CC supports a lot of flexibility in prompt formats.
 None of these are case sensitive. |||PROMPT:SySTEMmemOrY| is the same as |||PPROMPT:systemmemory|||.
 There are a few options to hit these as well, such as username or name, endturn or end, etc. I've hopefully reached easy to remember without adding confusion.